6 steps to trade mark registration

 Step 6 – Trade marks are registered

-You’ve overcome any and all objections, no one has opposed your trade mark applications and now you’ve got trade marks registrations around the world protecting your brand.
+You have overcome any and all objections, no one has opposed your trade mark applications and now you have registered trade marks around the world protecting your brand.

-- Enjoy exclusive rights to your trade mark and treat it as an asset which you can grow, license, transfer or sell
+- Treat your trade mark as an asset which you can grow, license, transfer and sell.

-- Monitor competitors and pounce if you detect any infringing activity
+Monitor competitors and take action if you detect infringing activity.

-- Make sure you use your trade mark with the goods and services you’ve specified, otherwise your trade mark risks being removed from the trade marks register
+- Ensure you use your trade mark with the goods and/or services in respect of which it is registered, otherwise your trade mark registration can be removed.

-- Beware of trade mark invoice scams which look legitimate but can cost a fortune
+- Beware of trade mark scams which look legitimate but can cost a fortune.